FWU-DE/licence-connect/README.md

 optional:
 - `DB_FILE_PATH`: Path to the H2 database file.
 Default is `./docker/db`.
 Make sure to set the right permissions (see Docker section).

-optional:
-- `DB_FILE_PATH`: Path to the H2 database file.
-Default is `./docker/db`.
-Make sure to set the right permissions (see Docker section).

-optional:
-- `DB_FILE_PATH`: Path to the H2 database file.
-Default is `./docker/db`.
-Make sure to set the right permissions (see Docker section).

 You need to have all the Environment Variables set before running any of the following commands which can be done either by setting them in the environment or by passing them as arguments to the maven command as shown below:

 ```sh